Shardcached/libshardcache/README.md

-   If the receiving node is not the responsible for the key, the request will be forwarded (through the internal communication channel) to the responsible peer which will eventualy store the new value and make it available to all the [groupcache](http://github.com/golang/groupcache "groupcache") nodes
+   If the receiving node is not the responsible for the key, the request will be forwarded (through the internal communication channel) to the responsible peer which will eventualy store the new value and make it available to all the [groupcache](http://github.com/golang/groupcache "groupcache") nodes.

  * Supports DEL operations.
 If the node which receives the DEL operation is responsible for the specified KEY, the key will be removed from the